chriskrycho/v5.chriskrycho.com/site/journal/2022/Dont Universalize from Your Own Experiences.md

 ---
 title: Don’t Universalize from Your Own Experiences
 subtitle: >
-    Snappy writing, careers in software development (and other fields), advice-giving, and
+    Snappy writing, careers in software development (and other fields), advice-giving, and over-generalizing.
 qualifiers:
   audience: >
     People thinking about career decisions, *especially* (though not necessarily only) in software development.
 And writers thinking about how to give advice.